Victorian jewellery: Jet jewels

 Throughout the mid nineteenth century, jet was a material that was much sought after due to its use in mourning jewellery.
-Due to large demand for jet, in Whitby (England), a large industry was established.
-The fossilised material, jet was valued because it was lightweight, intense black in colour, durable, inexpensive and could be easily carved.
+Due to large demand for the material, a large jet industry was established in Whitby.
+Being fossilised, jet was valued because it was lightweight, intense black in colour, durable, inexpensive and could be easily carved.
 Jet was used to design mourning jewellery such as bracelets, necklaces, brooches, cameos and pendants.
-After the death of Prince Albert, Queen Victoria’s love of jewellery was less evident.
-The Queen mostly wore jet jewels, hair jewellery containing the prince’s hair and her wedding ring.
+After the death of Prince Albert, Queen Victoria's love of jewellery was less evident.
+The Queen mostly wore jet, hair jewellery containing the prince's hair and her wedding ring.

 Black onyx jewels

 Black onyx was also commonly used to make mourning jewellery.
-Black onyx otherwise known as black-dyed chalcedony, was a material mostly used in constructing cameos and was used in beadwork.
+Black onyx, otherwise known as black-dyed chalcedony, was a material mostly used in constructing cameos and was used in beadwork.